grafana/grafana/docs/sources/visualizations/text-panel.md

 ### Code

-Content is rendered inside a read only code editor.
+This option renders content inside a read-only code editor.
 The selected language will provide proper syntax highlighting

 you want to use markdown or HTML to style your text, then enter content in the box below.
 Grafana includes a title and paragraph to help you get started, or you can paste content in from another editor.